rkpradheep/tomcat_app/tomcat_server/tomcat/README.md

 ### What Is It?

-The Apache Tomcat® software is an open source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and Java com.server.chat.ChatWebSocket technologies.
-The Java Servlet, JavaServer Pages, Java Expression Language and Java com.server.chat.ChatWebSocket specifications are developed under the [Java Community Process](https://jcp.org/en/introduction/overview).
+The Apache Tomcat® software is an open source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies.
+The Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket specifications are developed under the [Java Community Process](https://jcp.org/en/introduction/overview).

 The Apache Tomcat software is developed in an open and participatory